 This crucial Facebook ad algorithm metric historically ranked your ad from 1-10, with 10 being the highest relevancy.

-BTW: A relevancy score is Facebook’s metric for showing how well your target audience are responding to your ad.
+BTW: A relevancy score is Facebook’s metric for showing how well your target audience is responding to your ad.
 If you have a rubbish relevancy score, you either have an issue with your targeting (audiences) or your ad content.

 - Quality Ranking: A ranking of the ad’s perceived quality.
 Measured by feedback and the ad’s post-click experience.

 - Engagement Rate Ranking: A ranking of your ad’s engagement levels, measured by likes, comments, clicks and shares.

 - Conversion Rate Ranking: A ranking of your ad’s conversion rate, measured by conversions.

 All of these factors are ranked against other advertisers who have competed for the same audience.
 Conversion Rate Ranking will only rank you against others who are using the ‘Conversions’ objective.

 The metric has also changed from the traditional 1-10 score.
 It now ranks by averages: e.g. Below Average (bottom 10%), Average, Above Average…to name a few.

 When you run ads, it’s crucial that you keep a close eye on these relevancy scores, especially the metric that’s most relevant to your campaign objective.
 If you have an ad that is performing ‘below average’ for your desired objective, it’s an indication that the Facebook ad algorithm won’t rank your ad high…

 …and it’s probably a good idea to stop running it and analyse what went wrong.